To play the above game, download BridgeCardGameV3.zip.

 }

-A database contains a few newspaper published bridge games with the bidding contract and steps of the game and slowly displaying the progress of the card game.
+A database contains a few newspaper published bridge games with the bidding contract and steps of the game slowly displaying the progress of the card game.

 References